thure/baxter-app/README.md

 ##Installation

-1. Add a mongodb user for Baxter and change config.js accordingly.
+1. Add a mongodb user for Baxter and change `config.js` accordingly.

+1. Add email credentials to `config.js`.
+You should consider giving Baxter its own email address so you can take full advantage of [IFTTT](http://ifttt.com)'s features.

 1. Run `yeoman init` while in the `front` directory.
 (Install [yeoman](http://yeoman.io) if you don't have it.)